ramber1836/TASD/models/README.md

 ## Run

-To download the pretrained models and mofify the config.json in order to fit the TASD.
+To download the pretrained models and modify the config.json in order to fit the TASD.

 ```
 python paddle.py